Recognizing the Symptoms of Bacterial Vaginosis

 Changes in Discharge

 Women with bacterial vaginosis may observe changes in the consistency and color of their vaginal discharge.
-The discharge may become watery, grayish-white, or even greenish in color.
+The discharge may become watery, grayish-white, or even greenish.
 These changes are caused by the disruption of the normal vaginal flora and the overgrowth of harmful bacteria.

 Discomfort or itching